201. World Philosophy

 205. Philosophy of Food

 An exploration of how food relates to major areas of philosophical inquiry, including metaphysics, epistemology, aesthetics, ethics, and political theory.
-Topics include the nature of food, food as art, biotechnology, the ethics of eating animals, human rights and food safety, cultural identity, and the politics of global food distribution and production.
+Topics include the nature of food, food as art, biotechnology (GMOs), the ethics of eating animals, consumer rights and food safety, food as (cultural) identity, and the politics of world hunger.

 206. Reasoning and Critical Thinking